 Marie Kondo says that of you “tidy a little a day and you’ll be tidying forever.”

-Yes, I fundamentally agree with this.
-However, there’s that small issue of the real world that gets in the way.
 The KonMari method has you tidy by category, so technically you can tidy over the course of a year and stay true to the method.
 And this is how I’ve had to do things.
+You can tidy ALL of your clothes, a little bit each night after the kids go to bed, but you may have to pile everything someplace other than your bed if you still want to be able to sleep at night.
+That’s ok!

-Even if you’ve completely tidied your clothes, you can’t become complacent.
+Even if you’ve completely tidied your whole home, you can’t become complacent.
 What brings you joy may change over time.
 Something that brings me joy today, may not bring me joy next year.

 I plan to do a “tidy audit” once a year or so, to prevent myself from regressing.